orihomotakanat/mqttTraining/homeautomation_js/README.md

 This object specifies values for the different options that we will use to establish a connection with the MQTT server.
 To work with MQTTv3.1.1, it is needed to use a cleas session and work with an unsecured connection.

 #### `updateLed`
-This function receives the LED ID and the RGB color in the `ledID` and `jscolor` arguments.
+This function receives the LED Location and the RGB color in the `ledID` and `jscolor` arguments.
 After creating a new `Paho.MQTT.Message` instance named `message` with `payloadString`, the code sets the value of the `message.distinationName` attribute to `thisledCommandBaseTopic`, concatenated with the value received in the `ledId` argument.
 This `destinationName` attribute for a `Paho.MQTT.Message` instance specifies the topic to which a message has to be published.

 The `connect` function creates a `Paho.MQTT.Client` instance and saves it in `this.client`.
 Finally, the `updateLed` function calls the `this.client.send` function with the message as an argument to publish the MQTT message.
 The function runs with an asynchronous execution, and agter the message is successfully delivered, the `Paho.MQTT.onMessageDelivered` attribute in the `connect` function.